All investor lists > Deeptech

 2. Market Fit

-Deep Tech products must address clear problems.
+Deep tech products must address clear problems.
 Show data that confirms a strong market demand and explain how your product is uniquely suited to solve it.

 3. Capital Efficiency

-Given the nature of Deep Tech, projects can quickly burn through cash.
+Given the nature of deep tech, projects can quickly burn through cash.
 Demonstrate your ability to allocate resources wisely, particularly during the R\&D and prototyping stages.

 4. Scalability and Sustainability

 Highlight the long-term vision for scaling your product and ensuring sustainability.
-Convince investors your solution goes beyond one-time innovation to provide recurring value.
+Convince investors that your solution goes beyond one-time innovation to provide recurring value.

 5. Business Model and Financial Projections